david-antiteum/vcpkg-versions/README.md

 # vcpck-versions

 Utilities to work with selected versions of port files.
+More information in this [blog post](http://www.antiteum.com/2019/05/vcpkg-versioning.html).

 ## Importer